 Towards the end of 1966 Valera and five other karateka decided to travel to Japan in a bid to further their Karate knowledge.
 The men accompanying Valera were Patrick Baroux, Jean-Robert Baroux, Philippe Ficheux and Jean-Pierre Lavorato.
 They bought a Citron Traction and drove to Russia before having to abandon the car just outside Moscow.
 They proceeded to travel to Khabarovsk.
-From there they traveled to Nakoka via the Trans-Siberian Railway.
-They then took a two day boat trip to the Japanese port of Yokohama.
+From there they travelled to Nakaoka via the Trans-Siberian Railway.
+They then took a two-day boat trip to the Japanese port of Yokohama.
 They were joined in Japan by Alain Sétrouk and Yoshinao Nanbu.
 They ended up staying with Nanbu’s grandmother.

 Before travelling to Japan the men had imagined a country full of Karate masters with whom they could train.
-They were disappointed to find that Karate was a fairly new martial art practiced in universities or small private dojos.
-They traveled around Japan to trying out different styles of Karate.
+They were disappointed to find that Karate was a fairly new martial art practised in universities or small private dojos.
+They travelled around Japan, trying out different styles of Karate.
 They were well received by Shito-ryu master, Chojiru Tani, in Kobe and Kyokushin master, Masutatsu Oyama, in Tokyo.
 However, the French men were generally disappointed by their reception at some clubs.
 As they were foreigners, some clubs refused to teach them.
 They eventually left Japan feeling a little disappointed.

 In 1969 he won his first European title at the 4th European Championships held in London.
 He had previously refused to take part in the 1967 event held in London because of the political dimension of the selection process for the French National team.
 In the 1969 final he defeated compatriot Gilbert Gruss.
 He was also part of the French team that won the team kumite event.